 A beautiful villa

-Vrijzinnig Christelijk Lyceum (VCL)
+Vrijzinnig Christelijk Lyceum (VCL), The Hague

 A positive outcome of the school’s gradual expansion in the past is that the building does not appear overly large and offers a sense of human scale.
 The VCL drew up an extensive design brief in which they outlined their request for a building that is more practical, compact and accessible, but which also preserves the identity and positive characteristics of the current building.
-Naturally the nature of the location, integration in the surroundings, improvement of the internal climate and sustainability were other important parameters in realising this project.
+Naturally, the nature of the location, integration in the surroundings, improvement of the internal climate and sustainability were other important parameters in realizing this project.